michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 27. But you are the body of the Meshiha, and members in your place.

-28. FOR Aloha hath placed in the church, first, apostles; after them, prophets; after them, teachers; after them, workers of miracles;Powers. after them, gifts of healing, and helpers, and leaders, and kinds of tongues.
+28. FOR Aloha hath placed in the church, first, apostles; after them, prophets; after them, teachers; after them, workers of miracles;

 29. Are all apostles?
 Are all prophets?
 Are all teachers?
 Are all workers of miracles?